neonflux56/Portfolio/content/project/TextCraft/index.md

 </p>

 <div style="text-align:justify"><span>
 The sentiment analysis sub-tab comprises of all the sentiment and emotion distribution in the entire corpus and also grouped by each response category.
-The package 'sentimentr' from cran was used for this part of analysis.
-NRC Lexicon for identifying the emotion of a word was used to associate the review context with emotion.
-The plots below show the distribution of emotion in the entire corpus and the emotion for a single show name.
+The package 'sentimentr' from cran is used for this part of analysis.
+NRC Lexicon for identifying the emotion of a word is used to associate the review context with emotion.
+The plots below show the distribution of emotion in the entire corpus and the emotion for a single show - MJ One.
 </span></div>

 <p align="center" style="font-family:Georgia;font-size:75%;">